PrimeModule/read-more/README.md

 ```

 ## Requirements
-Read-more plugin is written in jQuery(version 1.12+)
+Read-more plugin is written in jQuery

 ## License
 Read-more plugin is released under an MIT License.